HighSchoolHacking/GLS/docs/syntax/arrays-and-lists.md

 # Arrays and Lists

-Although some output languages don't consider there to be a difference between arrays and lists, GLS defines them as:
+Although some output languages don't consider there to be a difference between arrays and lists, Budgie defines them as:

 * **Array**: A fixed length data structure of a single templated type
 * **List**: A variable length data structure of a single templated type

-GLS considers the two to be two different data structures and has mostly separate commands for each.
+Budgie considers the two to be two different data structures and has mostly separate commands for each.

 ## Arrays